luisachavarria2/CMSE802_FinalProject/src/README.md

 ## Source

+Instructions:

+Download all the source files and store them in the same folder than the notebook and the cvs file data.

 This folder includes all source code modules and scripts

 1. Data_validator: Module for the validation of the data.
 This module ensures that the input data meets the required criteria for analysis.